coleww/lipogram/README.md

 [lipogram](https://en.wikipedia.org/wiki/Lipogram):
 ```
-Writing that excludes one or more letters.
-The previous sentence is a lipogram in B, F, H, J, K, Q, V, Y, and Z (it does not contain any of those letters).
+Writing that excludes one or more letters
+The previous sentence is a lipogram in B, F, H, J, K, Q, V, Y, and Z
+(it does not contain any of those letters)

 -- Prisoner's constraint, also called Macao constraint
-A type of lipogram that omits letters with ascenders and descenders (b, d, f, g, h, j, k, l, p, q, t, and y).
+A type of lipogram that omits letters with ascenders and descenders
+(b, d, f, g, h, j, k, l, p, q, t, and y)
 ```

 ### api